Frequently Asked Questions

 Buyers can either complete a form at Ross's reception or email firstname.lastname@example.org to advise who is collecting on their behalf.
 The person collecting must have a copy of the invoice and provide photograph ID to collect.
 Goods will not be released without the permission of the buyer.

 When will the auction catalogue be published?

 For most of our traditional auctions the catalogue is published on our website the day before the auction.
 Unfortunately, items may be withdrawn at any time leading up to the auction.
 Whilst Ross's endeavors that this does not occur, it is often out of our control.

 We thoroughly recommend that buyers who are travelling a large distance to attend an auction contact the auctioneer directly to ensure that the item is still available for auction.

 What is Ross's Replacement & Return policy?

 All items bought at auction are sold "as is".
 We offer inspection times for the customer to make an assessment and satisfy themselves to the condition of the item prior to bidding.
 There will be no refunds or returns offered for any items.

-We do not allow pickups during Saturday's auctions.
-Anyone attempting collection will be turned away.
+We do not allow pickups during Saturday's auctions and anyone attempting collection will be turned away Unless otherwise specified.

 What happens with unsold lots after the auction?